TheMarlboroMan/clipaint/README.md

 ## TODO:

-- Shape selector (32 to 126).
 - Save / load.
-- Max screen size could be different from canvas, scroll.
+- Copy contents of cursor!!!
+- Maybe a scrollbar?